Why You Should Think Twice Before Using PDMS in Microfluidic

 Berthier et al. (2012) concluded that “PDMS is not suitable for high-throughput or mass production.”

-Hydrophobic Recovery Ruins Surface Treatments
+Unstable Surface Treatments

-• Interfere with assays and fluorescence
+• Interference with fluorescence-based assays

 Regehr et al. (2009) showed that PDMS oligomers leached into media and altered gene expression in cultured cells.